Kiddy123 Frame

 There are a growing number of private centres in Kuala Lumpur that cater to teaching special needs children with autism and downs syndrome and they ensure that your child will get a near full curriculum learning at their pace.
 The cost involved in educating your child in these centres is, however, high.
 Another place where many parents send their autistic children is qualified speech therapists where children get help with their speech and go on at the same time, to some international schools where they are accepted.

-To note, as of today, one of the few schools in Kuala Lumpur that accept children with special needs are Australian International School – where they are required to attend speech therapy classes outside school and have a shadow teacher – and Toddler Town International Preschool which also accommodates students with special needs.
+As of today, one of the few schools in Kuala Lumpur that accept children with special needs is Australian International School – where they are required to attend speech therapy classes outside school and have a shadow teacher.

 Special needs children neglected